Skip to Content

 Fix: The air inside the pressure washer system

 Inspect the hoses and joints to ensure no damage to the hoses and the fittings are airtight.
-If you replace the hoses or fittings, make sure you replace them with correct sized hoses and fittings to avoid getting vacuum leaks and prevent air from getting into the system.
-Once you have identified and taken care of the cause of air getting into the system, you can then remove the existing air from the pressure washer using the steps explained below:
+If you replace the hoses or fittings, replace them with the correct sized ones to avoid vacuum leaks and prevent air from entering the system.

 • Step 1: Connect the hose: Connect the inlet hose with the pressure washer.